IPv4 local connections: host all all 127.0.0.1/32 md5 host all all 0.0.0.0/0 md5 # IPv6 local connections: host all all ::1/128 md5

 Description

-ALTER USER is now an alias for ALTER ROLE.
+is now an alias for ALTER ROLE

 Compatibility

-The ALTER USER statement is a PostgreSQL extension.
+statement is a PostgreSQL extension.
 The SQL standard leaves the definition of users to the implementation.

-(Note: Not much of this is relevant to readers using PostgreSQL 9.2 or above from the EDB installers, which now have a greatly simplified default install using the NETWORK SERVICE, though you can still configure other accounts).
+(Note: Not much of this is relevant to readers using PostgreSQL 9.2 or above from the EDB installers, which now have a greatly simplified default install using the NETWORK SERVICE

-I have used net user postgres postgres
+net user postgres postgres

-to reset the password for my database but instead of a success message I am getting "System error 5 has occurred.
+to reset the password for my database but instead of a success message I am getting"System error 5 has occurred.
 Access is denied."

 You’ve reset (or tried to reset) the service account password.
 PostgreSQL won’t run as Administrator for security reasons and the installer generally sets it up with a «postgres» user account in PostgreSQL 9.1 and older1.
 On Windows you can’t start a service as a user without saving the password of the user in the registry, so that’s what the installer does.

-If you change the password for the Windows user account postgres, the PostgreSQL service can no longer start.
+, the PostgreSQL service can no longer start.
 So don’t do that, you’ll have to fix the service configuration to store the updated password.

 Thankfully I think another mistake prevented you from doing that.
-It looks like you’re probably running your command prompt without using «Run as Administrator» on an unprivileged Windows user account or a machine with UAC, so it isn’t running with the access permissions required to change the password for the postgres user.
+It looks like you’re probably running your command prompt without using «Run as Administrator» on an unprivileged Windows user account or a machine with UAC, so it isn’t running with the access permissions required to change the password for the postgres

 Before you try to change that password, make sure it’s really what you want to do.
 What’s the problem you’re trying to solve here?
-Are you attempting to install a database update or something else that’s asking for the password for the postgres Windows user?
+Are you attempting to install a database update or something else that’s asking for the password for the postgres

 Most likely you’re just trying to log in to the database.
 For that, you use the (unfortunately completely unrelated) password stored in the database its self.
 Since you’ve lost/forgotten it you’ll have to reset it:

-• Edit it to set the «host» line for user «postgres» on host «127.0.0.1/32» to «trust».
+Edit it to set the «host» line for user «postgres» on host «127.0.0.1/32» to «trust».
 You can add the line if it isn’t there; just insert:

-host all postgres ::1/128 trust # if IPv6 is in use
+host all postgres 127.0.0.1/32 trust host all postgres ::1/128 trust # if IPv6 is in use

 before any other lines.
-(You can ignore comments, lines beginning with #).
+(You can ignore comments, lines beginning with

-• connect using psql or PgAdmin-III or whatever you prefer
+) - connect using psql or PgAdmin-III or whatever you prefer

-• ALTER USER postgres PASSWORD 'postgres'
+ALTER USER postgres PASSWORD 'postgres'

-• remove the line you added to pg_hba.conf or change it back
+- remove the line you added to

-• restart PostgreSQL again.
+or change it back - restart PostgreSQL again.

 See: How do I reset the postgres password for PostgreSQL on Windows?

-1. 9.2 now uses the NETWORKSERVICE account, which doesn’t require a password, so this problem goes away.
+account, which doesn’t require a password, so this problem goes away.

-Summary: in this tutorial, we will show you step by step how to reset the password of the postgres user in PostgreSQL.
+Summary: in this tutorial, we will show you step by step how to reset the password of the postgres

-For some reason, after installing PostgreSQL, you may forget the password of the postgres user.
-In this case, you need to know how to reset the password.
+For some reason, after installing PostgreSQL, you may forget the password of the postgres

-PostgreSQL uses the pg_hba.conf configuration file stored in the database data directory (e.g., C:Program FilesPostgreSQL12data on Windows) to control the client authentication.
-The hba in pg_hba.conf means host-based authentication.
+configuration file stored in the database data directory (e.g., C:Program FilesPostgreSQL12data

-To reset the password for the postgres user, you need to modify some parameters in this configuration file, login as postgres without a password, and reset the password.
+user, you need to modify some parameters in this configuration file, login as postgres without a password, and reset the password.

-The following steps show you how to reset a password for the postgres user:
+The following steps show you how to reset a password for the postgres

-Step 1.
-Backup the pg_hba.conf file by copying it to a different location or just rename it to pg_hba.conf.bk
+file by copying it to a different location or just rename it to pg_hba.conf.bk

-Step 2.
-Edit the pg_dba.conf file and change all local connections from md5 to trust.
+file and change all local connections from md5 to trust.
 By doing this, you can log in to the PostgreSQL database server without using a password.

 # TYPE DATABASE USER ADDRESS METHOD # IPv4 local connections: host all all 127.0.0.1/32 trust # IPv6 local connections: host all all ::1/128 trust # Allow replication connections from localhost, by a user with the # replication privilege. host replication all 127.0.0.1/32 trust host replication all ::1/128 trust